 The terms used by veteran coffee buyers can get very confusing; in particular, coffee roast levels can be listed as light medium or dark What does that even mean?
 Well, to help you have a leg up on your coffee lingo, I’ll explain coffee roast levels

-What are coffee roast levels?
-Coffee roast levels are designed to let the coffee drinker taste the different nuances of a particular coffee bean and its origin.
-However, The more the a coffee is roasted the more you will taste the roast and the less you will taste the coffee.
+How are Coffee roast levels different?
+Coffee roast levels are different to let the coffee drinker taste the different nuances of a particular coffee bean and its origin.
+The more the a coffee is roasted the more you will taste the roast and the less you will taste the coffee.

 The beauty of coffee roasting is its flexibility.
 If you normally drink dark roasted coffee, it can sometimes be hard to convince yourself that a light roasted single origin coffee is worth trying but a well light roasted coffee that is well done is never really a problem.